jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
 title: I’m a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce catastrophic risks from AGI by helping frontier labs to improve their corporate governance.
+I try to reduce catastrophic risks from AI by helping AGI labs to improve their corporate governance.
 ---